-The training will equip law enforcement personnel (attorneys, police officers, judges and lawyers) with a deeper understanding of the impact of sexual exploitation (prostitution).
+The training will equip law enforcement personnel (attorneys, police officers, judges, lawyers, and law students) with a deeper understanding of the impact of sexual exploitation (prostitution).
 The training is based on 20 years of experience with the Prostitution Offender Program in Winnipeg, Manitoba.
 We will highlight how the justice system together with community agencies needs to respond to sexual exploitation by focussing on the demand side of paid sex.
 We will explore: the reasons of why men buy sex, the legal provisions in the Criminal Code of Canada about prostitution, enforcement strategies against demand, and the connection between the sex industry and missing and murdered indigenous women and girls.
 We will also share powerful testimonies of women who have lived through sexual exploitation, abuse and trauma and how they are using their voices to educate sex buyers about the harms of this industry.

 The training is organized through collaboration between the Salvation Army Correctional and Justice Services Winnipeg, Manitoba Justice Prosecution Services, Winnipeg Police Services and other community agencies.

 Cost: $20 and law students free (register link)